droglenc/NCMTH207/modules/IVRegression/Lecture_IVR_NRGDensity.utf8.md

   -2.752451   -2.121053   -2.245976
 ```

 The top of this output shows that the intercept for Bluefish differs from the intercepts for the other two species (top two p-values), which do not differ (bottom p-value).
 The bottom of this output shows the estimated intercepts for the three species.
-This bottom output is not particularly interesting because it shows the mean energy density when the percent dry weight is 0 (which is where the `common.cov=0` argument came into play), which is not useful.
+This bottom output is not particularly interesting because it shows the mean energy density when the percent dry weight is 0 (because `common.cov=0`), which is not useful.

-If the `common.cov=0` argument is ignored then `compIntercepts()` will show the mean energy density at the mean percent dry weight, which is more useful.
-Given that the lines are parallel difference at any value of X will be the same as when X=0.
+If the `common.cov=0` argument is removed then `compIntercepts()` will show the mean energy density at the mean percent dry weight, which is more useful.
+Given that the lines are parallel, differences at any value of X will be the same as when X=0.
 Thus, the top portion of the output did not change.

 ```r
 > compIntercepts(lm2)